biicode/docs/getting-started/helloworld-arduino.rst

 7. Update your arduino_reuseblink block with the modifications
 --------------------------------------------------------------

-To update your ``username/arduino_reuseblink`` block with the new modifications to the ``blink_loop()`` function, you only need to search the server for any published new versions of your dependencies using the ``bii find`` command and the ``--update`` modifier.
+To update your ``username/arduino_reuseblink`` block with the new modifications to the ``blink_setup()`` function, you only need to search the server for any published new versions of your dependencies using the ``bii find`` command and the ``--update`` modifier.
 If the server finds new published versions for any of your dependencies, you'll see an indicative message on your screen:

 .. code-block:: bash